In the News-New York State

 New York City Mayor Eric Adams this week announced his administration has broken ground on 12 acres of interconnected public open space on the New Stapleton Waterfront, continuing the progress the Administration has made on its Staten Island North Shore Action Plan.

 The action plan — announced by Mayor Adams and New York City Councilmember Kamillah Hanks in September 2023 — outlines a four-year roadmap for a clear and unified vision for the future of Staten Island’s North Shore, with $400 million in city investment, over 20 acres of public space, more than 7,500 family-sustaining jobs, and $3.8 billion in economic impact over 30 years.
 As a part of this plan, the administration is transforming a 35-acre former United States naval base into a new mixed-use community on the New Stapleton Waterfront, set within a framework of open space and esplanades.
-In total, the New Stapleton Waterfront will bring over 2,100 mixed-income residential units, ground floor retail, a 600-seat public school, additional community facilities, and 12 acres of interconnected public open space to Staten Island’s North Shore.
+In total, the New Stapleton Waterfront will bring over 2,100 mixed-income residential units, ground-floor retail, a 600-seat public school, additional community facilities, and 12 acres of interconnected public open space to Staten Island’s North Shore.

 NYS Fall Foliage Report

 New York State’s 2024 fall foliage season is underway, with the first signs of the spectacular seasonal colors to come appearing in several Upstate New York regions.
-The Adirondacks, Catskills, Thousand Island-Seaway, Capital Saratoga, Central New York, Finger Lakes, and Greater Niagara regions are all beginning to show indication of autumn’s brilliant palette, according to the field reports from volunteer observers for the Empire State Development Division of Tourism’s I LOVE NY program.
+The Adirondacks, Catskills, Thousand Island-Seaway, Capital-Saratoga, Central New York, Finger Lakes, and Greater Niagara regions are all beginning to show indications of autumn’s brilliant palette, according to the field reports from volunteer observers for the Empire State Development Division of Tourism’s I LOVE NY program.
 Foliage change in other areas of the state will be 5% or less.

 NYC’s 142nd Annual Labor Day Parade